-Read on to learn the “choose this, not that” positive reaction explanation for nine common stressful scenarios:
+Read on to learn the “choose this, not that” positive reaction explanation for nine common stressful scenarios.

 After relating this series of unfortunate events to your officemates, make a joke about your terrible luck:

 Lay out your outfit for the next day, set your alarm for fifteen minutes earlier than normal, and decide ahead of time what you will eat for breakfast.

 And before you go to bed, be sure to tell your spouse about the kind neighbor who jumpstarted your car this morning.

 Once you have the full attention of everyone in your office, you say, “This has been the worst morning of my life!” and proceed to describe every frustrating detail in full.

 All morning you stew at your desk, and at lunch, you rant to your coworkers some more.

 You are fuming for the rest of the day and get nothing done.